GCSE Grade Boundaries 2024: The New Grading System Explained

 What proportion of students achieve each GCSE grade?

 This will vary between different year groups and different subjects.
-The design of the grade boundaries does not mean that a certain proportion achieves each grade, they are set according to the difficulty of the paper and the prior data of the cohort taking the paper.
+The design of the grade boundaries does not mean that a certain proportion of students achieve each grade.
+They are set according to the difficulty of the paper and the prior data of the cohort taking the paper.

 We can, however, look at data from previous years to give us an idea of the proportion of students who achieve each grade.